• Skip to main content

 • I recommend greasing the pan with either butter or margarine rather than oil.
 The ground almonds will stick to the pan better.
 Grease your pan even if it is non-stick.

-• Keep covered with cling film or in a plastic container for up to 3 days.
+• Keep covered with cling film or in a airtight container to ensure it retains moisture for up to 5 days.

 • Freeze for up to 3 months.
 Decorate after defrosting.